More efficiency through mechanical disintegration

 The viscosity of the organic suspension is reduced, the power consumption and runtimes of the mixers decrease and the specific gas yield increases, as the biomass is used and converted better thanks to the mechanical disintegration.
 All in all, this increases revenue, decreases costs and significantly improves the efficiency of the biogas plant in the end.
-The DisRuptor is easy to integrate or retrofit to existing biogas plants, and can be used in many areas, e.g. downstream of the liquid feed or as part of the digester agitation system.
+The DisRuptor is easy to integrate or retrofit to existing biogas plants, and can be used in many areas, e.g. in front downstream of the liquid feeding system or as part of the digester recirculation system.

 Digitalize your product!

 Investing in our progressive and smart control technology significantly boosts the performance and efficiency of Vogelsang machines and systems.
 It captures and continuously monitors key parameters like the capacity or throughput rate, rpm, pressure and power consumption.
 The control detects malfunctions early, and rectifies them by intervening appropriately.
 The integrated communication interfaces like ProfiNet and OPC UA can exchange data with other systems or a superordinate control in real time.

 At the same time, the web-based user interface displays all key data clearly in all major browsers.
 Optionally, the data can be accessed on mobile devices for remote monitoring.